Fake News Detection on News-Oriented Heterogeneous Information Networks through Hierarchical Graph Attention: Introduction

 These characteristics of fake news make the detection more challenging.
-In order to detect fake news more effectively, it's necessary to mine meaningful information from different views instead of focusing on the news contents solely.
-In fact, fake news does not exist independently in the form of an article, like news creators and news subjects relating to news articles also exist in online social media.
-The information from news creators and news subjects describe the news in a more comprehensive view and help us more thoroughly eliminate fake news and relating components.
-In detail, for the news creators, we are able to collect the profile information and other supplementary knowledge.
-For the news subjects, the background knowledge and other related information can be collected to support the news detection.
-News articles along with other related components can be modeled as a heterogeneous information network (HIN for short) \cite{SH12,SLZSY17}.
+In order to detect fake news more effectively, it is necessary to mine meaningful information from different views instead of focusing on the news contents solely.
+In fact, fake news does not exist independently in the form of articles.
+For example, news creators and news subjects also exist in online social media.
+The information from news creators and news subjects describes the news in a more comprehensive view and helps us more thoroughly eliminate fake news and relating components.
+In detail, for the news creators, we can collect profile information and other supplementary knowledge.
+As for the news subjects, background knowledge and other related information can be collected to support fake news detection.
+News articles and other related components can be modeled as a heterogeneous information network (HIN for short) \cite{SLZSY17}.
 HINs have a powerful capability of representing rich information, and we formulate fake news detection as the node classification problem in the HIN in this paper.
-We present an illustrative example of a news oriented heterogenous information network (News-HIN) in Figure~\ref{fig:example}.
+We present an illustrative example of a news-oriented heterogeneous information network (News-HIN) in Figure~\ref{fig:example}.

 \textbf{Problem Studied}: In this paper, we propose to study the HIN-based fake news detection problem.
-We aim at identifying fake news articles in the HIN with the support of various types of heterogeneous information sources.
 We model the fake news detection problem as a node classification task in the HIN, which requires us to learn the more comprehensive and discriminative representation of news article nodes.

 The main challenges of the fake news detection problem in the HIN lie in the following three points: